England Football Online

 Jimmy became the first Bradford City player ever to be sent off when he was dismissed during a 6-1 defeat at West Bromwich Albion on 11 November 1905.
 On 10 February 1906 he was at the centre of yet another controversy.
 Manchester United came to Valley Parade, during the game United's burly Bob Bonthron repeatedly clashed with Jimmy.
 The crowd 'angered by Jimmy's treatment' got completely out of hand.
 After the game the visiting team were pelted with missiles as they made their way up Holywell Ash Lane.
 The Football League held a commission of enquiry and duly closed Valley Parade for a fortnight between 1-14 March.
 Sadly, Jimmy's off field problems worsened when he failed to turn up for several Airdrieonians training sessions.
 On 4 February 1913, after Jimmy admitted having a drink problem, the board fined him again, ordered him to find work and told him to stop drinking.
 The warning had no effect, on 15 April 1913 Jimmy was suspended by the club and placed on the transfer list.
 Obviously, the club still rated him as a footballer, as they were asking £200 for his services.

-Jimmy made 67 appearances for Bradford City, scoring ten goals.
-On 13 July 1906 Manchester City paid £1,000 to secure Jimmy's services.
-After 175 appearances and 30 goals he left for Birmingham City FC on 29 September 1911.
-A stay at plagued by injury, he made only 23 appearances, scoring twice.
-On 8 July 1912 Jimmy moved back to Scotland, with Airdrieonians FC for a fee of £150, but on 7 October he was fined £2 10s. for failing to turn up for a game.
-On 13 August 1913 the Coatbridge Express reported that Jimmy had joined Broxburn Athletic FC, but it was a move that was 'not the will of the directors'.
-Presumably the £200 was not forthcoming!
-Jimmy had made 27 appearances for Airdrie, scoring six goals.
+On 13 July 1906, Manchester City paid £1,000 to secure Jimmy's services, and then left for Birmingham FC on 29 September 1911.
+A stay that was unfortunately plagued by injury.
+On 8 July 1912, Jimmy moved back to Scotland, with Airdrieonians FC, for a fee of £150, but on 7 October he was fined £2 10s. for failing to turn up for a game.
+On 13 August 1913, it was reported that he had joined Broxburn Athletic FC, but it was a move that was 'not the will of the directors', as the £200 was not forthcoming.
+Jimmy completed 27 appearances for Airdrie, scoring six goals.
 His long and occasionally troubled career ended at Broxburn.

 Distinctions None